User670/U6QQBot/README.md

 JSON.stringify=JSON.dumps
 JSON.parse=JSON.loads
 ```

+In order to use the `jsace` command, you also need to install Node.js and make sure it can be accessed on the command line with `node`.

 # Licensing
 This project is licensed with the most strict license legally acceptable, and if there are no legal restrictions, then no license at all.
 I would not explicitly and manually pick a license.